PhmCAT

 Confirm Who Should Take the PhmCAT

-• Determine who at your organization should take this assessment in order to get the most meaningful results.
+- Determine who at your organization should take this assessment in order to get the most meaningful results.
+We encourage the same individuals from a practice to fill out the PhmCAT on an annual basis, since the results will be trended.

 Share the Link